close

 ---

-Here, src is a string, supporting the following configurations:
+Here, src is a string that supports:

 • Configured as an external link, like the above example.